fzyzcjy/flutter_smooth/website/docs/design/infra/time.md

 Notice the engine wants to accept `fml::TimePoint` most of the time.
 Therefore, for example, when we want to submit a vsync target time to engine, we should (usually) convert it to `fml::TimePoint`.

-By the way, the dig if you are interested:
+By the way, the dig if you are interested are as follows.
+Or, look at dig here: https://github.com/flutter/flutter/issues/112610#issuecomment-1264096036

 <details>
+<summary>Dig in deteails (if you are interested)</summary>

 ```c++
 // animator.cc